lucasamonrc/ryde-schedule/README.md

 ## 💻 Project Demo

-The Screenshots below are simply concepts and do not represent the final design of the service:
+The Screenshots below represent the two use cases, checking all departure times for a particular station and the next departure time for a route in a particular station:

 <p float="left" align="center">
   <img src="https://iili.io/HIu0O2j.png" width="35%" />